NextronSystems/analysis-cockpit-manual/usage/administration.rst

   - This has the systemd configuration to create the actual service on the system (we don't change anything in here)

 Change the ``capev2.ini`` with a text editor.
-The important lines are marked:
+The important lines, which need to be changed accordingly to your environment, are marked:

 .. code-block:: console